This is Part 1 of a series. You can read Part 2 here.

 So what changed?

-Martin Luther (who, if you remember, said that the purpose of women was to bear children and if they died in childbirth, so what?) translated the Bible into German, following a translator named LeFevre who had changed “Junia” into “Juniam.”² (Ed.
-Note: please see clarification below.)
+Martin Luther (who, if you remember, said that the purpose of women was to bear children and if they died in childbirth, so what?) translated the Bible into German, following a translator named LeFevre who had changed “Junia” into “Juniam.”
 His translation was as influential in Europe as the King James Version was in the English-speaking world.
 From that point on, people took Luther’s translation and worked from it, never going back into the older manuscripts.

-What was LeFevre’s justification for this change?
+What was LeFevre’s justification for changing the name?
 What was Luther’s?

 From what we can find so far – they had none.
 Perhaps they just couldn’t imagine a woman being an apostle (and in the 1500s that is understandable, although changing the text is not).
 So they made the change, assuming the texts were corrupted somehow.
 Voices were raised against this (Locke, Drusius, et al) but once Luther’s translation was out there, it steamrolled over anything in its path.
 (Interestingly, the KJV kept Junia as a female name.)

-Rena Pederson, a thirty year investigative reporter and editor for the Dallas Morning News, wrote the book The Lost Apostle: Searching for the Truth about Junia.
-She spent years and a great deal of retirement money interviewing experts in the Vatican and Oxford and all points in between.
+Rena Pederson, a thirty-year investigative reporter and editor for the Dallas Morning News, wrote the book The Lost Apostle: Searching for the Truth about Junia.
+She spent years interviewing experts in the Vatican and Oxford and all points in between.
 She is convinced that the villain here is Giles of Rome (1298), sometimes called Giles of Colonna or Aegidus Romanus.
 According to Pederson, he was the first to refer to Andronicus and Junia as “honorable men.”

 Giles changed “Junia” to “Julian” – and this is critical – assuming it had to be a male name since it belonged to an apostle.